henriksommerfeld/blog-hugo/content/article/2019-10-30-gatsby-twitter/index.md

 If any of the three required Twitter API credentials (key, secret, token) isn't provided, only the dummy tweet is returned and the site builds fine without the tweets section.

 ### Enriching tweets
 After fetching the data from Twitter's API, [unfurl.js][10] is used to fetch additional metadata (Twitter Card / Open Graph) from linked websites.
-Images are downloaded so that they later can be served with [gatsby-image][11].
+Images are downloaded so they can be served with [gatsby-image][11].

 {{<highlight js>}}
 exports.sourceNodes = async (